2026 Summer School

 Fee

-*The actual cost per participant for this course is around 2,500 €, but thanks to the support of Richard H. Driehaus, the City Council of Ronda, and Kalam, the participation fee has been reduced to the 420 € mentioned.
+*The actual cost per participant for this course is around 2,500 €, but thanks to the support of Richard H. Driehaus, the City Council of Lisbon, the Fundaçao Serra Henriques and the Universidade Nova de Lisboa, the participation fee has been reduced to the 450 € mentioned.

 Applications submission